reinikai/markdown-templates/3 Resources/_templates/Project.md

 ### Invoicing

 - Pricing model: hourly *(or fixed)*
-- *Who is paying for the work, what is the price and is there a time reporting code?*
+- *Who is paying for the work, what is the price, and is there a time reporting code?*

 ### Goals